-- 1.2 During the period March to August 2020 the whole school remained open only for children of key workers. - 1.3 During this period of closure, the school provided remote learning materials for all pupils. - 1.4 In the interests of infection control during the COVID-19 (coronavirus) pandemic, inspection evidence was gathered partly remotely and partly on-site to reduce contact within the school setting. - 1.5 In line with the direction given by the Department for Education (DfE) at the time, no evaluation has been made of the nature or effectiveness of any provision made during the period March to August 2020, including its impact on pupils' learning, achievement or personal development.
-Any concerns relating to pupils' welfare during this period which directly relate to measures implemented by the school have been considered. - 1.6 During the lockdown period of January to March 2021, all pupils other than the children of key workers or vulnerable pupils received remote learning provision at home. - 1.7 Since 2020, EYFS profiles have not been externally moderated.
+- 1.1 Wilmslow Preparatory School is an independent day school for boys and girls aged between three and eleven years.
+Founded in 1909, the school moved to its present site in a residential area in Cheshire East in 1925.
+The Early Years Foundation Stage and the Preparatory School are accommodated on a single site with a sports hall and field nearby.
+The school is administered by a charitable trust and overseen by a board of governors.
+Since the previous inspection, the school has refurbished the music facilities, increased the outdoor learning area and created a sports hall and an all-weather pitch.
+The school appointed a new headteacher in September 2020. - 1.2 During the period March to August 2020, the school remained open only for children of key workers with a phased return of the whole school from 1st June 2020. - 1.3 During this period of closure, the school provided remote learning materials for all pupils. - 1.4 In the interests of infection control during the COVID-19 (coronavirus) pandemic, inspection evidence was gathered partly remotely and partly on-site to reduce contact within the school setting. - 1.5 In line with the direction given by the Department for Education (DfE) at the time, no evaluation has been made of the nature or effectiveness of any provision made during the period March to August 2020, including its impact on pupils' learning, achievement or personal development.
+Any concerns relating to pupils' welfare during this period which directly relate to measures implemented by the school have been considered. - 1.6 During the lockdown period of January to March 2021, all pupils other than the children of key workers or vulnerable pupils and those in the Kindergarten received remote learning provision at home. - 1.7 In 2020 and 2021, public examinations were not held. - 1.8 Since 2020, EYFS profiles have not been externally moderated.